 Outstanding claims are projected in line with assumed settlement patterns and discounted using current yield curves to today's value.
 For SII we must also strip out any margin for uncertainty between the GAAP accounts and the best estimate claims reserve.
-The best estimate claims reserve is based on the Reserve Review for Ashdowns (based on data as at 31st December 2020) performed by BWCI in March 2021.
+The best estimate claims reserve is based on the Reserve Review for Ashdowns (based on data as at 31st December 2021) performed by BWCI in March 2022.

-As can be seen in the table below, there is a difference between the GAAP and SII provisions, primarily due to adjusting for best estimate basis for SII due to claims provision being reserved at 75% of the best estimate in the Management Accounts and due to allocation of run-off expenses.
-The expenses are relatively large because of the long-tailed run-off pattern of the liabilities (approximately 30 years).
+As can be seen in the table below, there is a difference between the GAAP and SII provisions, primarily due to the run-off expenses.
+The expenses are relatively large because of the long-tailed run-off pattern of the liabilities.
+There is also an adjustment due to the claims provision being held at £1.06m lower than the best estimate basis under SII.

-Technical Provisions as at 31/03/2021 - Expired Risk

-Gross clain ns outstanding GAAP Solvency II
+Gross clair ns outstanding GAAP Solvency II

-Outstanding claims 4,341,514
+Outstanding g claims 2,956,341

-SII Adj Adjustment to Best Estimate 1,473,486
+SII Adj Adjustment to Best Estimate 1,058,659

-Run-off expenses allocated 2,344,581
+Run-off expenses allocated 3,030,855

-Discount Factor -582,088
+Discount Factor -1,010,103

-Claims Prov vision under Solvency II 7,577,493
+Claims Pro ovision under Solvency II 6,035,753